Drop in

 Location: Blavatnik Building, Level 5

-Artists, writers and curators give a quick but deep dive into their creative practices and journeys.
+Artists and curators give a quick but deep dive into their creative practice.